LangChain is a framework for developing applications powered by language models. It enables applications that:

 Interface with application-specific data

-Let chains choose which tools to use given high-level directives
+Let models choose which tools to use given high-level directives

 Examples, ecosystem, and resources

-Walkthroughs and best-practices for common end-to-end use cases, like:
+Walkthroughs and techniques for common end-to-end use cases, like:

-Head to the reference section for full documentation of all classes and methods in the LangChain Python package.
+Head to the reference section for full documentation of all classes and methods in the LangChain and LangChain Experimental Python packages.

 Check out the developer's guide for guidelines on contributing and help getting your dev environment set up.